Ingentive-Limited/AILearningPath/scenario-2-legacy-modernization/migration-prompts.md

 # Migration Prompts for Legacy Modernization

 This file contains specific prompts for each phase of the legacy modernization process.
-Use these prompts with KiloCode to systematically modernize the legacy e-commerce application.
+Use these prompts with your AI coding assistant to systematically modernize the legacy e-commerce application.

 ## Phase 1: Analysis and Planning